East Bloomsburg Bridge: History and construction

 By 1985, the bridge's ownership had passed to the Pennsylvania Department of Transportation.

 The bridge was determined to be eligible for a listing on the National Register of Historic Places.
 However, on December 3, 1984, plans were made for the bridge's demolition in 1987.
 In the same year, it was replaced completely by a new bridge in the same location.
 Factors contributing to its demolition included its age and the lightweight design of its trusses.
 This new bridge was designated as the "Fort McClure Veterans Memorial Bridge" on December 5, 1988.

-In 2005, the United States Geological Survey installed a gauging station near the site of the bridge.
+In 2005, USGS installed a gauging station near the site of the bridge.
 The things that were installed there included a microwave sensor for measuring stream flow and velocity.

 Uses and legacy

 After the construction of the East Bloomsburg Bridge, it was easier to directly access the Coal Region, Pottsville and the Centre Turnpike Road from Bloomsburg.
 Around this time, it also aided in the town of Bloomsburg's ability to transition from having iron mining as its main industry to having textile mills as its main industry.
 The bridge accomplished this by providing easier access to goods.
 In 1987, the East Bloomsburg Bridge was used by 6000 cars every day on average.
 The bridge provides access to U.S. Route 11.

-As of 1987, the East Bloomsburg Bridge may be been the last bridge in Pennsylvania to have "Pennsylvania"-style trusses.
+As of 1987, the East Bloomsburg Bridge may be been the last bridge in Pennsylvania to have Pennsylvania"style trusses.